 What to avoid:

 A useful test: read just the first 35 characters of your subject line.
 Does it make sense on its own?
 Would it make you tap?
-If not, front-load the specific, personal element.
-"Your Kubernetes talk at KubeCon" is better than "Reaching out regarding a Senior DevOps Engineer role at Acme Corp."
+Front-load the specific, personal element when it doesn’t.
+“Your Kubernetes talk at KubeCon” outperforms “Reaching out regarding a Senior DevOps Engineer role at Acme Corp” every time.

 What’s the Ideal Length and Structure for a Recruiting Email?